Python-PyQt/PyQt6-Docs/descriptions/QtCore/QDirIterator-next-f.rst

     :status: todo
     :pysig: 341be97d9aff90c9978347f66f945b77
     :realsig: ()
-    :digest: 8428c7febbba789cf95975081d273c92
+    :digest: b9b94a45d0fc94a2b0964fffe99cd540

 Advances the iterator to the next entry, and returns the file path of this new entry.
-You should first check :sip:ref:`~PyQt6.QtCore.QDirIterator.hasNext` before using this method, to avoid unexpected results.
+If :sip:ref:`~PyQt6.QtCore.QDirIterator.hasNext` returns ``false``, this function does nothing, and returns an empty QString.
+Ideally you should always call :sip:ref:`~PyQt6.QtCore.QDirIterator.hasNext` before calling this method.

 You can call :sip:ref:`~PyQt6.QtCore.QDirIterator.fileName` or :sip:ref:`~PyQt6.QtCore.QDirIterator.filePath` to get the current entry's file name or path, or :sip:ref:`~PyQt6.QtCore.QDirIterator.fileInfo` to get a :sip:ref:`~PyQt6.QtCore.QFileInfo` for the current entry.